STOWouters/dotfiles/README.md

     % make [TARGET=...]
 [LINK=..]

-By default, this will create symlinks to the dotfiles in this repo.
-You can always override the variables to your wishes:
+By default, this will create symlinks to the dotfiles in this repo (it will also backup existing dotfiles).
+You can always override the variables to your
+wishes:

 Variable | Default   | Description
 -------- | --------- | -------------------------------------------------------
 `TARGET` | `${HOME}` | Where to put the dotfiles.
-`LINK`   | `ln -bs`  | Command to be used to symlink/copy dotfiles (if you don't like symlinks, you can override it with `cp -b` instead, for example.
+`LINK`   | `ln -bs`  | Command to be used to symlink/copy dotfiles (if you don't like symlinks, you can override it with `cp -b` for example)

 It's also possible to install a specific dotfile only, the following make targets are made available to you: